patrick-fs/fs-react-redux-sentry/README.md

 ## All the things that can go wrong...

 ### Handling errors in React components
 React 16 introduced [Error Boundaries](https://reactjs.org/docs/error-boundaries.html) to handle exceptions thrown while rendering components.
 Error Boundaries will capture errors thrown from any component nested within them.
-All child compoments of the [`App`](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/components/App.js) component are wrapped in an Error Boundary, which means errors in any component will be handled.
+All child components of the [`App`](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/components/App.js) component are wrapped in an Error Boundary, which means errors in any component will be handled.

 ```JSX
 import React from 'react';